sourcegraph/about/content/blogposts/2024/gp-enhancing-openrct2-performance-a-journey-cody-simd.md

 In [OpenRCT2](https://openrct2.org/) (free and open source remake of RollerCoaster Tycoon 2) we care a lot about performance and there’s long been a piece of code I suspected could be improved by applying the SIMD approach.
 I’ve been putting it off due to having to write a lot of code that probably wouldn’t make it to the repository, but I found Cody doesn’t complain about any of that and it dutifully came to help.

 The code in question is used for arranging paint order and implements checking of bounding box intersections.
-At a single click of [Explain Code](https://sourcegraph.com/docs/cody/capabilities/commands), Cody explains in detail the responsibilities of this function:
+With a single click of [Explain Code](https://sourcegraph.com/docs/cody/capabilities/commands), Cody explains in detail the responsibilities of this function:

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/enhancing-openrct2-performance-a-journey-cody-simd/image_001.png"